 Hormones!
 We all have them!
-They’re molecules that help with regulating important processes in your body.
+They’re molecules that help with regulating essential processes in your body.
 Hormones are usually made in one part of the body, and they move through the bloodstream and act on receptors in different organs and your brain.
 The hormones in your body all work together to keep you healthy and happy.
-There are many complex pathways of hormones interacting with each other, and an imbalance in one hormone can lead to imbalances in others.
+Many complex pathways of hormones interact with each other, and an imbalance in one hormone can lead to imbalances in others.
 Some of the more well-known hormones are described here.

 Because cortisol is a precursor to sex hormones, when there isn’t enough of it around, your body can’t make enough sex hormones either.
-Sex hormones play a bigger role than just sex, and a lack of them can result in depression, weight gain, and infertility.
+Sex hormones play a more significant role than just sex, and a lack of them can result in depression, weight gain, and infertility.
 Treating your stress and revitalizing adrenal glands will help with all the other systems.

 Testosterone is the primary male sex hormone.
 It’s normal for men to decline testosterone levels with age, but sometimes the levels drop sooner than they should.
 This seems to be increasingly common.
 Some warning signs of low testosterone levels include depression, weight gain, decreased sex drive, and fatigue.
 Many factors play into men’s health and many natural approaches to supporting men in being healthy.

 Estrogen and progesterone are the two main female sex hormones produced by the ovaries.
 In a healthy woman, these two hormones balance each other out.
 Estrogen helps the uterine lining develop and is essential for ovulation.
 Estrogen levels typically peak just before ovulation and then drop off in the second half of a woman’s cycle.